brisvag/blik/README.md

 *it means glance in Dutch*

-**Blik** is a python tool for visualising and interacting with cryo-ET and subtomogram averaging data.
+**`blik`** is a python tool for visualising and interacting with cryo-ET and subtomogram averaging data.
 It leverages the fast, multi-dimensional [napari viewer](https://napari.org) and the scientific python stack.

 **DISCLAIMER**: this package is in early development phase.
 Expect frequent bugs and crashes.
 Please, report them on the issue tracker and ask if anything is unclear!